PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 - Shows the Notification icon always in the App header and in the Home page.
 - Shows Unread message count with icon.
 When there isn't any Unread message, count won't be shown but Icon will be visible always.
+- If user have CA notification, task notification count is shown in green color otherwise it is shown in red color.
 - On click of Notification icon in header, it shows Notification dialog.
 This dialog shows all unread notifications sorted by its arrival time.
 Latest notification will be at top.
 - Notifications are grouped by its type and shown in following order:
   - Added to your Queue